microsoft/vscode-docs/docs/python/editing.md

 For more on IntelliSense generally, see [IntelliSense](/docs/editor/intellisense.md).

-> **Tip**: Check out the [IntelliCode extension for VS Code (preview)](https://go.microsoft.com/fwlink/?linkid=2006060).
+> **Tip**: Check out the [IntelliCode extension for VS Code](https://go.microsoft.com/fwlink/?linkid=2006060).
 IntelliCode provides a set of AI-assisted capabilities for IntelliSense in Python, such as inferring the most relevant auto-completions based on the current code context.
 For more information, see the [IntelliCode for VS Code FAQ](https://learn.microsoft.com/visualstudio/intellicode/intellicode-visual-studio-code).

 ### Customize IntelliSense behavior

-Because enabling the full set of IntelliSense features by default could end up making your development experience feel slower, we enable a minimum set of features that allow you to be productive while still having a performant experience.
+Enabling the full set of IntelliSense features by default could end up making your development experience feel slower, so the Python extension enables a minimum set of features that allow you to be productive while still having a performant experience.
 However, you can customize the behavior of the analysis engine to your liking through multiple settings.

-#### Enable Auto Imports
+### Enable Auto Imports

 [Pylance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance) offers auto import suggestions for modules in your workspace and/or packages you have installed in your environment.
-This enables import statements to be conveniently added automatically as you're typing.
-Auto imports are disabled by default, but you can enable it by setting `python.anaysis.autoImportCompletions` to `true` in your settings.
+This enables import statements to be automatically added as you type.
+Auto imports are disabled by default, but you can enable them by setting `python.analysis.autoImportCompletions` to `true` in your settings.

 By default, only top-level symbols/packages are suggested to be auto imported.
 For example, you may see `import matplotlib` as a suggestion, but not `import matplotlib.pyplot` by default.
 However, you can customize this behavior through the `python.analysis.packageIndexDepths` setting (check out the [IntelliSense settings documentation](/docs/python/settings-reference.md#pylance-language-server) to learn more).
-User defined symbols (i.e. not coming from installed packages or libraries) are only automatically imported if they have already been used in files that were previously opened in the editor.
+User defined symbols (those not coming from installed packages or libraries) are only automatically imported if they have already been used in files opened in the editor.
 Otherwise, they will only be available through the [add imports Quick Fix](/docs/python/editing.md#quick-fixes).

-#### Enable IntelliSense for custom package locations
+### Enable IntelliSense for custom package locations

-To enable IntelliSense for packages that are installed in other, non-standard locations, add those locations to the `python.analysis.extraPaths` collection in the settings file (the default collection is empty).
-For example, you might have installed Google App Engine installed in custom locations, specified in `app.yaml` if you use Flask.
+To enable IntelliSense for packages that are installed in non-standard locations, add those locations to the `python.analysis.extraPaths` collection in your `settings.json` file (the default collection is empty).
+For example, you might have Google App Engine installed in custom locations, specified in `app.yaml` if you use Flask.
 In this case, you'd specify those locations as follows:

 **Windows:**